 Higher education, which is closely supervised by China’s Ministry of Education (MoE), also restarted international cooperation with Western universities during the reform period after 1978.
 The first reform-era joint institute was the US-China Johns Hopkins Center at Nanjing University, which dates back to 1986.
 This was followed by the government’s encouragement of Sino-Western joint projects throughout the 1990s.
 In 2003, the MoE relaxed its policy regarding joint ventures in education, which opened the way for foreign universities to establish campuses as private higher education institutions with a Chinese partner investor.
 The pioneer project was the University of Nottingham Ningbo China, established in 2004, followed by Xi’an Jiaotong Liverpool University in 2006.
 New US-China universities such as NYU Shanghai or Duke University Kunshan followed in 2014.
 Other European institutes, such as the Sino-Danish Center (2010) and the Lancaster University College (2016), adopted the Hopkins-Nanjing model, becoming embedded colleges under Chinese public universities.
 Tongji University in Shanghai, one of China’s most prestigious institutions with roots as a German medical school, hosts a set of Sino-European colleges: the Sino-German College, Sino-Italian Campus, Sino-French Institute, Sino-Spanish Campus, and Sino-Finnish Center.
 Such structures have become platforms to train students, exchange staff, engage in research cooperation, apply for funding, generate sources of revenue, and grow inter-institutional ties in general.

 Simultaneously with this growth, China has been transitioning into a world S&T power thanks to its government’s extensive investment in the sector.
 The EU policy towards China clearly demonstrated the changes in 2014, during the budget transition from its 7th Framework Programme (2007–13) to the 8th, Horizon 2020 (2014–20).
 Chinese participation in EU research projects used to be funded directly by the EU, because China was classified as a developing country.
-In Horizon 2020, China was moved into the category of “developed country,” the same category as the USA or Japan.
+In Horizon 2020, China was moved into the category of “emerging economies” and ranked the same as the USA or Japan.
 This profound change was not only a symbolic recognition of China’s robust funding system, but had significant practical implications for hundreds of Chinese researchers and organizations who used to be beneficiaries of EU funding.
 Under the new conditions, they are still encouraged to apply as parts of EU project consortia, but cannot access the EU funds and must instead find domestic sources.

 This development coincided with the arrival of Xi Jinping as paramount leader of the PRC.
 The subsequent policy trend gradually gearing to a more centralized, heavier ideological control have introduced a new degree of ambivalence to Europe’s cooperation with China.
 On the one hand, the establishment of new projects, joint education and research structures flourished.
 In 2017, the Italian Embassy in China hosted the third conference for representatives of joint Sino-European research structures in China, which featured dozens of in-depth discussions focusing on IPR, legal issues, management set-ups, and other practicalities.
 A related mapping survey reported that 144 joint structures existed, most of them as virtual platforms without a legal entity in Beijing or Shanghai, with eight new joint labs being opened every year.
 On the other hand, the European academic community has been growing more circumspect in its approach to developing joint collaboration in China.
 In 2016, Groningen University in the Netherlands canceled its plan for a China branch campus at the last minute due to concerns around insufficient quality assurance, coupled with questions on the safeguarding of academic freedom.
 Tensions between an open Europe, contrasted with the closed research system of China, were always present, but have gradually become more apparent.
 This larger trend in EU-China relations culminated in the 2019’s EU strategy “Outlook for China,” which designated China not just a “cooperation partner” but also a “systemic rival.”